salzman-lab/SICILIAN/README.md

 3. Using the cloud-based online tool on the Cancer Genomics Cloud (CGC) platform (https://www.cancergenomicscloud.org/) (recommended for running on the datasets available on CGC i.e., TCGA, CCLE, ...).

 ## Online cloud-based tool for SICILIAN
 The cloud-based online tool for SICILIAN is available on the [Seven Bridges Cancer Genomics Cloud platform](https://www.cancergenomicscloud.org/) sponsored by the National Cancer Institute.
 The workflow is fully dockerized and has a user-friendly interface, making it easy to run particularly for users with little bioinformatics expertise.
 Users only need to upload their fastq files or use the datasets publicly-available on CGC (i.e., TCGA, CCLE, TARGET, ...) and select correct annotation and index files to run SICILIAN.
-The online tool can be accessed via: https://cgc.sbgenomics.com/public/apps#jordanski.milos/deepest-fusion/sicilian/
+The online tool can be accessed via this [link](https://cgc.sbgenomics.com/public/apps#jordanski.milos/deepest-fusion/sicilian/).

 ## Running SICILIAN scripts on a local cluster